GrayJack/coreutils/CODE_OF_CONDUCT.md

 # Code of Conduct

-- We are committed to providing a friendly, safe and welcoming environment for all, regardless of the level of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristics.
+- We are committed to providing a friendly, safe and welcoming environment for all, regardless of the level of experience, gender identity, and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristics.
 - Please avoid using overtly sexual aliases or other nicknames that might